 2018- Functional Medicine Internship with Dr Dale Kelly at Balanced Health Solutions, Reno NV

-2018-2019- Functional Medicine Nutrition Program- Functional Nutrition Lab, Andrea Nakayama- 2 years of Full Body Systems
+2018-2020- Functional Nutrition Program- Functional Nutrition Lab, Andrea Nakayama- 3 years of Full Body Systems

 2017- Certified Family Herbalist- School of Natural Healing, SLC UT

-2014- Herbal Studies- The School of Natural Medicine International, Aurora CO
+2014- Herbal Studies Courses- The School of Natural Medicine International, Aurora CO

-2013- Ayurvedic Yoga Therapist Degree- Rocky Mountain Institute of Yoga and Ayurveda and Ayurvedic Mandala Training Center- Mountain Rebalance was born as an Ayurvedic Yoga Therapy Business
+2013- Ayurvedic Yoga Therapy- Rocky Mountain Institute of Yoga and Ayurveda and Ayurvedic Mandala Training Center- Mountain Rebalance was born as an Ayurvedic Yoga Therapy Business back in 2014

 2004- Certified 200 hr Yoga Teacher- Shoshoni Yoga Institute, Nederland, CO